-In 1985, interested homeowners in the Main Street area of Elizabeth City organized the West Main Street Historic Association as a direct result of another homeowner wanting to remove his house from the locally designated historic district.
-The neighborhood group saw a “domino effect” on the district as a whole.
-From that one action, the organization has grown into a community association.
-In 1986, the West Main Street Historic Association became the Elizabeth City Historic Neighborhood Association (ECHNA) since it served not only one district, but also all six historic districts within Elizabeth City.
+In 1985 a group of like-minded homeowners in the Main Street Historic District of Elizabeth City organized the West Main Street Historic Association as a direct result of another homeowner wanting to remove his house from the locally designated historic district.
+With interest spreading throughout town, the organization quickly expanded to include all six historic districts of Elizabeth City.
+In 1986 the West Main Street Historic Association became the Elizabeth City Historic Neighborhood Association (ECHNA).
 Although the preservation efforts have focused on the historic districts, ECHNA membership is open to all.

 ECHNA’s early years were spent raising funds through membership, yard sales, and home tours.
 Funds were used to help save the Pendleton House and the Jackson-Jennings House, as well as contributing toward the establishment of Moth Boat Park, the Episcopal Cemetery restoration, the Antioch Presbyterian Church renovation and many other causes.
 ECHNA played a major role in saving the former Chesson’s Department Store building, now home to The Center which was completed in 2002.
 It was purchased from ECHNA and restored by Arts of the Albemarle.
 Most tragically, one of ECHNA’s salvage projects, the intended preservation of the historic Haycock-Spellman home, ended in a blaze set by an arsonist.

 ECHNA has made contributions to the following historic preservation projects:

 - On the Shores of the Pasquotank Book

 - Moth Boat Memorial Park Establishment